-Maintaining a general practice, the firm offers a broad range of services with highly regarded expertise.
+Maintaining a general practice, the Berks County Law Firm offers a broad range of services with highly regarded expertise.
 With fourteen attorneys and their supporting staff, the firm retains an AV rating from Martindale-Hubbell, which is the highest possible rating for law firms in the United States.
 Since 1980 the main office has been located in the former Nolan home at 520 Walnut Street, Reading, PA.
 Although renovated for business purposes, the building's charm and architectural integrity remain.
 Additional county offices are maintained in Womelsdorf and Douglassville.
 See The Nolan Mansion below.

 The Nolan Mansion